Antilag system: Turbocharger bypass

-Ignition retard & fuel dump
+Ignition retard and fuel dump

 Many programmable engine control units (ECUs) also offer an "anti-lag" feature designed to spool turbos during launches or between shifts.
 As with the aforementioned turbo bypass, this is less of a true anti-lag system than it is a quick spool system (and can also be combined with other systems), though this more closely approximates a true ALS.

-When a car is ready for launch and at its launch rpm, some ECUs (via a switch or additional throttle) can be programmed to retard the ignition by quite a few degrees and add significantly more fuel.
-The combustion event occurs as the engine is driving the air/fuel mixture out of the cylinder, closer to the turbine, causing it to spool up either at a lower rpm or make much more boost at the launch rpm than it would normally.
+When a car is ready for launch and at its launch RPM, some ECUs (via a switch or additional throttle) can be programmed to retard the ignition by quite a few degrees and add significantly more fuel.
+The combustion event occurs as the engine is driving the air/fuel mixture out of the cylinder, closer to the turbine, causing it to spool up either at a lower RPM or make much more boost at the launch RPM than it would normally.

 Some software can also engage this "anti-lag" feature via clutch input with full-throttle shifting, effectively making it work between shifts.
 Like other types of anti-lag, overuse of this type of anti-lag can cause damage to the turbine wheel, exhaust manifold, and more due to high pressure from the air/fuel mixture spontaneously combusting almost (or completely) outside of the combustion chamber.
-Afterfire may also result.
+It may also result in afterfires.

 This form of "anti-lag" tends to work well because it is only active at wide open throttle, during which more air can enter the engine.
 Consequently, it does not perform as well (or activate at all) at partial or closed throttle, unless combined with a secondary air system or bypass as described above.